marananni/2022ws_do_mn/coursework.md

     "CULTURE IS HOW ORGANIZATIONS DO THINGS." - [Robbie Katanga](https://hbr.org/2013/05/|what-is-organizational-culture)

 Culture describes the overarching system of values and norms adopted by a group of people.
 It refers to the behavioral patterns in an organization that can be observed.
-Consequently, these behavior occur repeatedly.
+Consequently, these behaviors occur repeatedly.

 ---